ant-design/ant-design/docs/spec/values.en-US.md

 title: Design Values
 ---

+> This article is out of date.
+Need help to [translate](https://github.com/ant-design/ant-design/issues/1471).

 Ant Design provides a practical evaluation of better design for both designers of Ant Design and designers who are using it.
 At the same time, it builds a foundation for design principles and design patterns which could provide guideline and general solutions for specified design goal.

 <div>